petrotta/mercurio/README.md

-SysML command line interpreter.

-gradle run -Pagentlib:native-image-agent --args='validate -src "C:\dev\git\SysML-v2-Pilot-Implementation\sysml\src" '
+A SysMLv2 command line interpreter, designed to run with entirely native code.